 To correct these would require a major overhaul in council procedures.
 At the moment when there is an error, the council just agrees that that money isn’t owed and calls off the bailiffs if they have been instructed.
 If a Liability Order had been registered, that would then have to be deleted.

-A completely new procedure would have to be set up for councils to record when Liability Orders are paid within 30 days so they can be deleted from the register.
+A completely new procedure would have to be set up for councils to record when Liability Orders are paid within a month so they can be deleted from the register.
 This would also have to take account of the very common situation where the amount of the Liability order is wrong and it takes months to get this resolved, at which point it is paid in full.

 Registering a Liability Order may make it significantly harder for people to obtain a private tenancy, resulting in additional costs for councils for temporary accommodation, children moving between schools, mental health services etc.